rdesingraj/solenis-demo-internal/README.md

-Creating feature - this will address the Jira ID Updating to feature - this will include patch to the Jira ID
+Creating feature - this will address the Jira ID Updating to feature - this will include patch to the Jira ID Updating to feature - this will include patch to the Jira ID